What is Process Costing?

 #1 – Weighted Average Method of Process Costing

-Here the actual cost is divided by the weighted average of products produced during the year.
+Here the actual cost is divided by the weighted average of products produced.
 This calculation is simple as compared to any other method.
 A weighted average of units means the summation of the product of the rate and quantity of each item.

 #2 – Standard Cost

 Here the actual cost of units is not considered; instead, it follows a standard costing method.
 Standard cost assumes the cost of certain materials as per management estimate.
-Any difference in standard & actual costs is recorded separately under variance account.
+Any difference in standard & actual costs is recorded separately under the variance account

 #3 – First-In-First-Out

 This method assigns the expense of first inputs to the processes in the order of production.
-It does not precisely identify as to which a lot of raw material is taken for production and its procurement rate.
+However, it does not precisely identify which a lot of raw material is taken for production and its procurement rate.

 Steps of Process Costing